 Actual maintenance practices should be consistent with the written plan.
-If the grantee performs preventive maintenance (PM) inspections as planned, the grantee's entire maintenance program probably is effective.
+If the grantee performs preventive maintenance inspections as planned, the grantee's entire maintenance program may be effective.
 A sound preventive maintenance program will reduce the incidence of unscheduled repairs and extend the vehicles' useful life.
-If preventive maintenance inspections are not being scheduled according to the plan, or not being performed as scheduled, it is probable that other aspects of the maintenance program are lacking as well.
-If the grantee is not performing preventive maintenance inspections as scheduled, the grantee is jeopardizing the validity of its vehicle warranties and putting FTA's investment at risk.
+If preventive maintenance inspections are not scheduled or performed as planned, it is probable that other aspects of the maintenance program are lacking as well and the grantee is putting FTA's investment and its warranties at risk.

-FTA C 5010.1D, Ch.
+49 CFR 18.32(d)(4) FTA C 5010.1D, Ch.
 II, Section 3.a and Ch.
-IV, Sections 3.k and m
+IV, Sections 3.k and m FTA C 9030.1D, Ch.
+IV, Section 8.c

-The maintenance plan(s) for the interval (miles or operated hours) between preventive maintenance inspections will be reviewed.
-Preventive maintenance records will be examined to determine whether the grantee is performing inspections according to its maintenance plan.
+The reviewer will review the maintenance plan(s) for the interval (miles or operated hours) between preventive maintenance inspections and determine what this interval is for each mode operated.
+In some cases, intervals also may vary by subfleet.
+The reviewer will examine preventive maintenance records to determine whether the grantee is performing inspections according to its maintenance plan.

-Preventive maintenance inspection intervals will be examined through management reports used by the grantee for monitoring preventive maintenance inspections and by reviewing a selected sample of FTA funded vehicles.
+The reviewer will check preventive maintenance inspection intervals by reviewing management reports used by the grantee for monitoring preventive maintenance inspections and by reviewing records for a selected sample of FTA funded vehicles.

-For each vehicle chosen, the preventive maintenance history for the preceding 12 months is examined.
+For each vehicle chosen, the reviewer will examine the preventive maintenance history for the preceding 12 months.
 Inspections that are no later than 10 percent of schedule or 500 miles, whichever is greater, are considered on time.
 For example, a scheduled 6,000 mile inspection would be considered "on time" if it was performed any time before 6,600 miles.
-If the grantee uses a different definition of an "on time" inspection, the grantee's definition will be used if deemed appropriate.
+If the grantee uses a different definition of an "on time" inspection, the reviewer will use the grantee's definition if deemed appropriate.

-Most grantees schedule PM inspections based on relative miles (e.g., 6,000 miles since the last inspection).
-Others may chose absolute scheduling, based on the total lifetime miles.
-Grantees may choose whichever method they prefer.
+Most grantees schedule preventive maintenance inspections based on relative miles (e.g., 6,000 miles since the last inspection).
+Others schedule based on absolute miles.
+Grantees may choose either method.
+The reviewer will focus on whether the inspections are conducted when due.

-For commuter rail locomotives and cars, Federal Railroad Administration (FRA) inspection records will be examined.
+For commuter rail locomotives and cars, in lieu of selecting a sample of preventive maintenance records, the reviewer will examine Federal Railroad Administration (FRA) inspection records.
+The reviewer will sample maintenance records of ferry vessels.

-If less than 80 percent of the inspections for any mode, subfleet or particular vehicle occurred on time (more than 20 percent late), the grantee is deficient.
+The grantee is deficient if fewer than 80 percent of the inspections for any mode occurred on time.
 Grantees are not penalized for early inspections, only late ones.
-For commuter rail locomotives and cars, the determination is based on compliance letters issued to the grantee by FRA.
+For commuter rail locomotives and cars, the grantee is deficient if FRA compliance letters indicate that the grantee does not meet the FRA scheduled maintenance intervals.